 At its April 2015 meeting, the CalSTRS' Investment Committee initiated a 10-month research and engagement process that culminated in the divestment from thermal coal companies because divestment was consistent with CalSTRS' fiduciary responsibilities.
 The board determined that given the financial state of the industry, the movement of the regulatory landscape and coal's impact on the environment, its presence reflected a loss of value.
-Chapter 605, Statutes of 2015 (SB 185-De León), required the CalSTRS and CalPERS boards to engage with thermal coal companies, as defined, and to divest the public employee retirement funds of any investments in thermal coal companies.
+Chapter 605, Statutes of 2015 (SB 185-De León), required the CalSTRS and CalPERS boards to engage with thermal coal companies, as defined, and to divest the public employee retirement funds of any investments in thermal coal companies and prohibited additional or new investments or the renewal of existing investments in thermal coal companies.
 The bill defined "thermal coal company" as a publicly traded company that generates 50% or more of its revenue from the mining of thermal coal.
 Although the board's policy generally would be to oppose legislation that infringes on the investment authority of the board, the board held no position on this legislation due to its ongoing decision to divest from thermal coal companies.
 The board exercised its plenary authority and fiduciary responsibility to divest from companies that produce 50% or more of their revenue from the sale of thermal coal, in alignment with SB 185.
 Staff further lowered the revenue threshold to divest from companies that produce 25% or more of their revenue from the sale of thermal coal.